openactive/open-booking-api/EditorsDraft/authflow.md

 Although the specification currently recommends OAuth2 for API implementation, it does not give concrete recommendations around how this should be implemented.

-Such recommendations would allow for convergence of authentication between booking systems, which would greatly simplify the broker's integration requirements and lower the barrier to entry for them
+Such recommendations would allow for convergence of authentication between booking systems, which would greatly simplify the broker's integration requirements and lower the barrier to entry for them: especially for Booking Systems that support multiple Sellers.

 ## Proposal